josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 * After you run this code in your terminal, you will get a new CSV file named 'artifacts/result_with_predict.csv', which is added a column of our estimated price for the given data computed by our regression model.
 Also, you will see an R-Square Score of the test set we separated from the whole dataset printed in the terminal.
 The R-Square Score is around 0.954 for our Random Forest Model, which is really accurate.

+* You can use similar command lines to get results of other regression methods listed in the chart above, remember to change the name of the Python file to the method you'd like to use.

 ***User Interactions:***
 Our codes have a section for user interactions, after you see the printed R-Square score, you will find that your expected values of the attributes we used are required by our code in the terminal, please follow the instructions given in the 'Code/RT_train.py' to input your expected Zip, Living Area, number of bathrooms, etc. If you follow the instructions correctly, you will get a printed result that contains the estimated rent of your expected apartment.
 Below is an example result.